This post may contain affiliate links.

 • Baking Soda.
 For lightness, lift, and softness.

 • Mix-Ins.
 These easy oatmeal protein cookies are endlessly versatile.
-My favorite mix-in combination is a blend of pepitas, dried cranberries, and raisins.
-Feel free to get creative and see my suggested variations below.
+My favorite mix-in combination is a blend of pepitas, dried cranberries, and chocolate chips.
+Feel free to get creative and use your favorites or what yo have in your patnry.
 (This Energy Balls | The Ultimate Recipe Guide is also a great resource for flavor inspiration.)

 healthy oatmeal protein cookies with banana and raisins